sajalkumar07/dummy-e-commerce/README.md

 Summery:
-Added ProperSmooth Animation between transition Gestured Quick Look of products
+Implemented smooth transition animations for gesture-based quick product previews

-Add local authentication
+Added local authentication using localStorage for data persistence

-Used localstorage for data persistency added proper whish list and cart option
+Integrated a fully functional wishlist and cart system

-Proper responsive design
+Designed a responsive layout for seamless experience across devices

-3 step chekout process
+Developed a 3-step checkout process for streamlined purchasing

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).